 - Laplace

+- Quantile

 - Huber

 - Gaussian

 Each distribution has a primary association with a particular loss function, but some distributions allow users to specify a non-default loss function from the group of loss functions specified in Table 2.
-Bernoulli and multinomial are primarily associated with cross-entropy (also known as log-loss), Gaussian with Mean Squared Error, Laplace with Absolute loss and Huber with Huber loss.
+Bernoulli and multinomial are primarily associated with cross-entropy (also known as log-loss), Gaussian with Mean Squared Error, Laplace with Absolute loss (a special case of Quantile with quantile_alpha=0.5) and Huber with Huber loss.
 For Poisson, Gamma, and Tweedie distributions, the loss function cannot be changed, so loss must be set to AUTO.